 AARP // Black & Decker // Compass // Experian // Google for Entrepreneurs // HPE // Monotype // Panasonic // United Nations & Nexus // Whole Foods Market

-Interior designs for the Children's Hospital in D.C. // Something that will make millions of people happy (or change the world, whichever comes first) // A Swiss Army knife for designers // A limited edition collection for COACH™ // Anything that goes into space // Exterior graphics for an airplane // A wristwatch (moonphase preferably) or the numbers for a wristwatch
+Interior designs for the Children's Hospital in D.C. // Something that will make millions of people happy (or change the world, whichever comes first) // A watch for Bell & Ross™ // A Swiss Army knife for designers // A limited edition collection for COACH™ // Anything that goes into space // Exterior graphics for an airplane // A wristwatch (moonphase preferably) or the numbers for a wristwatch